 Take your weekend breakfast to the next level with a batch of Sourdough Cinnamon Rolls.
-A light, fluffy sourdough is rolled with a generous sprinkle of cinnamon sugar, then topped with sweet-and-tangy cream cheese frosting.
+These fluffy sourdough buns are filled with cinnamon sugar, then topped with sweet-and-tangy cream cheese frosting.

 While I love my own cinnamon roll recipe, a lot of the cinnamon rolls you find in stores or bakeries are pretty one-note.
 Or, rather, two notes: cinnamon and HOO BOY SO SWEET.
 Using a sourdough starter is truly a game-changer because it introduces some nuance to the recipe.
 The sourdough tang balances the sweetness and plays up the tanginess of the cream cheese frosting, too.

 The flavor isn’t the only thing sourdough brings to the table, though.
 It also changes the texture of the roll.
 While still light and fluffy, as all cinnamon rolls should be, it also has a delightful chewiness.
 (I wish there was a better word for the texture than chewy, but if you love a good sourdough, you know exactly what I mean.)
 Basically, Sourdough Cinnamon Rolls are Cinnamon Rolls 2.0.

 Make yourself a Gingerbread Latte and get ready for a swoon-worthy breakfast!